opentaproject/django_ragamuffin/src/sidecar_openai/README.md

     - source env/bin/activate
     - pip install --upgrade pip
     - pip install -r requirements.txt
+    - *Note that openai==1.73.0 is with model gpt-4o-mini* Other combinations may fail since the assistants api seems to change daily.
  ### Get OPENAI_API_KEY
    - Visit https://openai.com , establis an account, and login to the API platform
    - You do not need a **ChatGPT** account, but you must have a paid openai account.
 It is pay as you go and putting $10 in will allow you to test